jenuelmarbal/core-code-from-scratch-readme/README.md

 ## Hot N Cold 🤒 🧊 🔥
 1. Read the temperature
 2. If the temperature is in Celsius, convert it to Fahrenheit with the following formula
 - Multiply by 1.8
 - Add to the previous result 32.
 - The result will be the temperature in Fahrenheit.

-If the temperature is in Fanhrenheit, convert it to Celsius with the following formula Subtract 32 from the temperature in Fahrenheit Multiply by .5556 the previous result.
+3. If the temperature is in Fanhrenheit, convert it to Celsius with the following formula
+- Subtract 32 from the temperature in Fahrenheit
+- Multiply by .5556 the previous result.
-The result will be the temperature in Celsius.
+- The result will be the temperature in Celsius.
+4. End